keroyan/nValorant/README.md

 ## Readme

-This tool doesn't store any of your information and uses Riot Games api to e.g instantly select an agent, this tool is not endorsed by Riot Games in any way.
+This app doesn't store any of your information and uses Riot Games api to e.g instantly select an agent, this app is not endorsed by Riot Games in any way.